I Was Scared in the Emergency Room | Vertigo

 I was scared in the emergency room | vertigo.

-I was in the emergency room with someone very close to me recently.
-I was not the patient.
-I was a companion.
+There I was, in the emergency room with someone very close to me recently.
+But, I was not the patient, I was a companion.
 Not going to lie, I felt scared and vulnerable and I wasn’t even on the gurney!
 I wasn’t the one with the symptoms.
 The racing heart beat.
 The dry mouth.
 The room spinning.
 The emergency room lobby was full.
 Sign-in and wait your turn.
 Jimmy Fallon was blaring on the TVs.
 We waited our turn.

 I got a call in the middle of the night.
 It always happens in the middle of the night.
 I jumped out of bed, and raced over to pick-up my loved one.
 Something must be terribly wrong to make them want to go to the emergency room.
 Really wrong.
 I thought, it must be life threatening.